 Regular complaints started to come in from nearby residents about the sewage smells from the plant, as a result of the natural by-product hydrogen sulfide (H2S) that emits the characteristic odour of rotten eggs.
 Constant media scrutiny of the utility amplified the issue, and made this a politically sensitive project.

-SA Water approached their contractor Waternish Constructions to come up with an effective odour treatment solution for PARPS as a top priority.
+SA Water approached their contractor Waternish Engineering to come up with an effective odour treatment solution for PARPS as a top priority.
 Air flow was 8500 m3/hr and the average H2S level was 300 ppm (parts per million) with a peak of 750 ppm.
 In addition to this, a number of reduced sulphur compounds and volatile organic compounds were present.

 Waternish partnered with Aquatec to design and construct a three-stage “Synergy” treatment system, replacing the existing Chemical Scrubber.
 The Synergy systems are engineered to handle the most difficult air stream applications and provide consistent total odour removal.
 The multi-stage system easily handles peak variations and shock loads, and combines the following technology: